Michael Callaway - Designer and Technical Director

 Under Ryan's guidance, Topeka West Theatre has reinstated Thespian Troupe #3061, updated sound equipment through grants and individual donations, toured two children's shows to local elementary schools, and directed multiple TPAC Young Artist Award recipients.

 Ryan has performed in Topeka community theatre as Romeo in ROMEO & JULIET, Laertes in HAMLET, Zach in A CHORUS LINE, and Thomas Jefferson in 1776.
-He has also guest directed the musical BARE and is currently guest directing the musical HEATHERS at Topeka Civic Theatre.
-Ryan is currently finishing his Master of Liberal Studies Degree from Washburn University with a Capstone Project focused on bringing more community voice to the selection process and continues look forward to directing.
+He has also guest directed the musical BARE and guest directed the musical HEATHERS at Topeka Civic Theatre.

 In his free time Ryan enjoys paddling the Kansas and Missouri Rivers, geocaching, and trail running with his wife Amanda and their energetic pup, Juno Pockets.